Saturday, March 28, 2009

 The Definition of Terrorism

-Chris Matthews recently interviewed someone for their opinion on the new nominee for Secretary of Health and Human Services and asked if this nominee could withstand the "terrorism of the anti-abortion activitists".
+Chris Matthews recently interviewed someone for their opinion on the new nominee for Secretary of Health and Human Services.
+He asked if this particular nominee could withstand the "terrorism of the anti-abortion activitists".
 He later then restated his thought by saying, "verbal terrorism".
-If you click on the title of this post you can see video of his Freudian slip.
+If you click on the title of this post you can video of his Freudian slip.

-When President Bush was in office it was at one point determined that "Weapons of Mass Destruction" was the most overused phrase of the year.
-See, when people overuse words it strips away its meaning.
-Democrats have now claimed the word "terrorism" as their own and completely void its meaning by using it to describe anyone who disagrees with their viewpoint.
+During Dubya's Administration it was at one point determined that "Weapons of Mass Destruction" was the most overused phrase of the year.
+The incident proved that when people overuse words it strips away its meaning and effectiveness.
+Fast-forward and now Democrats have claimed the word "terrorism" as their own and have completedly voided its meaning by using it to describe anyone who disagrees with a liberal viewpoint.

 When 9/11 happened we rarely heard the word "terrorism".
-I especially didn't think it would ever become currently applicable to our country and that because of terrorism we would eventually see color-coded security risks on television and in airports everywhere.
-Suddenly, news anchors were talking about the probability of success in hiding explosives in candy.
-Yes, we (and when I say, "we", I mean the collective news "reporters" on popular news stations) did go overboard and because of that there was a sustained period of time when everyone took the word "terrorism" too seriously.
+I never especially thought that it would become applicable to our country.
+Televised color-coded security ratings?
+Forget about it.
+In the aftermath of 9/11 news anchors were talking about the probability of success with hiding explosives in candy.
+Yes, we (and when I say, "we", I mean primetime news "reporters") did go overboard with speculation and everyone took the word "terrorism" too seriously.
 U.S. citizens believed that their lives were in constant risk of being taken by the terrorist who supposedly lives down the street or in the same apartment complex you do.

 But 9/11 happened eight years ago.
 Now the word "terrorism" is a Democratic synonym for "intolerance".
 If you believe that marriage should be only between one man and one woman, that unborn babies should have a chance for life outside of the womb and that conservative values do not translate into being "old-fashioned" but rather as totally relevant to today's culture, then you are deemed a "terrorist".

-Never mind the actual terrorists who we are currently fighting and seeking out to destroy us.
-Never mind the persons behind the three airplanes that were taken hostage and crashed into two national landmarks and a field in Pennsylvania.
+Never mind the actual terrorists who we are currently fighting and seeking to destroy us.
+Never mind the persons behind the four airplanes that were taken hostage and crashed into two national landmarks and a field in Pennsylvania.
 Never mind those who cheered and danced in the streets when over 4,000 people died in the 9/11 attacks.
-And never mind the people who routinely videotape themselves threatening the United States and desire a complete massacre of the entire Western civilization.
+And never mind the people who routinely videotape themselves threatening the United States, desiring a complete massacre of the entire Western civilization.
 Those people don't matter.
 To the Democrats, the people who actually desire a chance to save unborn lives are actual terrorists.

 The likes of Chris Matthews, Keith Olbermann, Katie Couric, Barbara Walters and all other liberal "journalists" need a new dictionary and thesaurus.